 We here at the Classical Association in Northern Ireland would like to wish all of our friends and followers a Happy New Year!
 May Janus provide you with eyes on the past, future and present!

-While we already have a programme set for the first half of 2016, rest assured that we are working on further events not just for the public but also for schools across Northern Ireland, which is a pivotal part of our mission.
+While we already have a programme set for the first half of 2018, rest assured that we are working on further events not just for the public but also for schools across Northern Ireland, which is a pivotal part of our mission.
 Our blog also continues to present aspects of the Ancient World and the Classics.

 Thanks and once again, Happy New Year!

 In our latest blog, Dr John Curran outlines the activities of the Classical Association in Northern Ireland: